TheOdinProject/curriculum/ruby_on_rails/rails_basics/deployment.md

 - Railway has a simple deployment process.
 You link to your project's GitHub repo.
 - Pay for what you use model.
-- $20 a month should be enough to host four applications
+- $20 a month should be enough to host four applications.

 **Free plan**